 His skills and expertise lie in biomechanical assessments, movement/postural analysis, complex pain patterns and functional rehabilitation programs.
 He is an expert in treating spinal/postural issues, post-surgical (upper and lower limb) rehabilitation, using lots of hands-on techniques, as well as exercises and self-advice.

 Praveen is a very active person himself, playing field hockey in his spare time and he is also involved with ADRA, a relief agency that works for local and international humanitarian relief.

 Jennifer graduated with an MSc Physiotherapy in 2011 following an undergradute degree in Sports Therapy.
 Since graduation she has worked as Head of Sports Medicine for Colchester United FC Academy and with a wide range of clients from elite athletes to the general public and the Army, in various clinical settings including pitch side.

 She is also trained in Acupuncture, Kinesio taping and Advanced Emergency Aid, and has years of experience with musculoskeletal injuries, particularly in sporting adolescents and children.

 A keen athlete herself, Jennifer has completed marathons, including the Virgin London Marathon and has competed at a high level in gymnastics and kickboxing, picking up a British title in 2006.

 Nikki Cutting, Nathalie Day, Janet Doidge, Julie Ford, Sophie Ford, Catherine Fitzgibbon,

-Lisa McKinnon, Sandra Parnell, Mary Rawson, Julie Scorer, Amy Turner and Tina Wilkins.
+Lisa McKinnon, Sandra Parnell, Mary Rawson, Julie Scorer and Tina Wilkins.